GeoNode/geonode/README.rst

     ``Python 2.6``
   - If not, download from http://python.org/download/
   - Python must be compiled w/ SSL support and sqlite support to support the geonode development setup.
+Installing the sqlite and openssl development headers will suffice.

 * Apache Maven 2.0.10 or Later:
   - To verify that it is available, run